bath-bcss/Technical-Labs/docs/Unix_Shell.md

 Scroll through the manual with the arrow keys (or `d` and `u` for down and up), and press the `q` key to exit the man page.

-Man pages are an essential resource for learning UNIX, and a great quick reference if you forget parameters or flags for a command.
+Man pages are an essential resource for learning Unix, and a great quick reference if you forget parameters or flags for a command.

 You can also use man pages to find commands, by using: